pkunlp-icler/PCA-EVAL/README.md

 pca-eval/evaluation/HOLMES_Game.ipynb
 ```

-The output for each instance should be saved in json file, in the format of
+The output for each instance should be saved in json file, whihh can be evaluated using the pca-eval tool.
 ```json
 [
     {"index":0,"model_output":"xxxxx"},